riatelab/bertin/README.md

 - **projection**: a d3 function or string defining the map projection.
 Refer [d3-geo-projection](https://github.com/d3/d3-geo-projection) and [spatialreference.org](https://spatialreference.org/) for more detailed explanation. (default: d3.geoEquirectangular() except if you use tiles. in this case, the projection is automatically set to d3.geoMercator()).
 Moreover, if you define projection as "user", you can display a basemap already projected.
 [Example](https://observablehq.com/@neocartocnrs/bertin-js-projections).
 Note alsa that custom projections are available.
 Try "Polar", "Spilhaus" or "HoaXiaoguang".
 - **width**: width of the map (default:1000);
 - **extent**: a feature or a bbox array defining the extent e.g. a country or `[[112, -43],[153, -9]]` (default: null)
 - **margin**: margin around features to be displayed.
-This option can be useful if the stroke is very heavy (default: 1)
+You can specify a single value or an array [top, right, bottom, left]. (default: 1)
 - **background**: color of the background (default: "none")
 - **clip**: a boolean to avoid artifacts of discontinuous projection (default: "false")
 - **reverse**: a boolean.
 By default, the layer placed on the top of the code is display on the top of the map.
 With reverse = true, your can reverse this order (default: false).